Catskill909/radio/content/help/settings/station-timezone.md

 # Understanding Station Timezone

-Radio Suite uses a **single station timezone** for all scheduling and recording.
+StationDock uses a **single station timezone** for all scheduling and recording.
 This ensures everyone sees the same broadcast times regardless of their location.

 ## Key Concept: One Timezone for All

 Traditional radio stations broadcast from a single location with a fixed timezone.
-Radio Suite mimics this:
+StationDock mimics this:

 - **All schedules** display in station timezone
 - **All recordings** start/stop in station timezone